SamuelNeuhaus/Artificial-Intelligence/HOMEWORKS.md

 # Chapter 3
 ## 1. Breadth-first search (BFS) tree
 This is not a programming activity.
 Tracing the [breadth-first search (BFS) algorithm](./homework/bfs.png) for a problem results in a BFS tree.
 [Here](./homework/bfstree.png) is an example BFS tree.
 Below is a map of India highlighting some of the international airports in the country.
 Nick wants to go to Amritsar from Chennai.
 In PAPER, draw a BFS tree for the graph of airport cities with starting node as Chennai (C).
+To submit, please take a picture and upload to Canvas.

 * Lectures: [Uninformed Search Algorithms](https://youtu.be/eyXynZTshP0?t=174)